dragonjambo97/DOM_xss/README.md

-# DOM_xss
+# Reflected_xss
-to test DOM xss and prevent it
+to test Reflected xss and prevent it